-Over the years we’ve spent a lot of time in flea markets.
-And like all collectors and dealers, we're inspired by the hunt.
-There is a magnetic pull that entices you through alley ways of junk in the hope of spotting elusive treasures that no one else see’s or falls in love with.
+Over the years, we’ve spent many hours scouring flea markets.
+And, like all collectors and dealers, we're inspired by the hunt.
+A magnetic pull entices you through alleyways of junk in the hope of spotting elusive treasures that no one else sees or falls in love with.

 Tip No. 1 | Take time to get your ‘flea-market’ eyes on.

 Time is your best friend at a market; slow down and enjoy the search.
-Even when not working I love to spend a morning wandering through markets and garage sales; especially with a girlfriend in tow who has a different eye to mine.
-My favourite flea-market wanderer is Carmen, who has an uncanny knack of finding small objet from which she refashions into whimsical one-of-a-kind brooches & jewellery.
-For the sake of the friendship it helps that you are both not looking for the same thing 😃
+Even when not working, I love spending a morning wandering through markets and garage sales - especially with a girlfriend in tow.
+My favourite flea-market companion is Carmen, who has an uncanny knack for finding small quirky pieces and refashions them into one-of-a-kind brooches & whimsical jewellery.
+For the sake of the friendship, it helps that you are both not looking for the same thing 😃

 *Take a girlfriend; this way, you will be able to buy whatever you want!

 Tip No.2 | Starting early is often the key...but not always

-Whilst we are often up with the birds to make it to the markets, don’t fret if you’re not an early riser.
-I have found some gems later in the day, like this delightful collection of ceramic ladies in 1920’s bathing costumes on a rather crowded table at Port De Vanves & a good 20thC table lamp at Surry Hills market... not at the crack of dawn but at quite a leisurely hour later in the morning.
+Whilst we're often up with the birds - don’t fret if you’re not an early riser.
+I've found some gems later in the day!
+This delightful collection of ceramic ladies in 1920’s bathing costumes on a rather crowded table at Port De Vanves; & an excellent 20thC table lamp at Surry Hills market... not at the crack of dawn but at quite a leisurely hour later in the morning.

 Tip No. 3 | Be regular, get to know your market

-Beauty is in the eye of the beholder, and this could not be truer of those that visit markets; both the stall holder and the hunter.
-Every stall has its own charm and character - if you go often enough you will find that special someone who seems to have the same taste as you.
-But buyer beware it can become an expensive hobby or habit…
+Beauty is in the eye of the beholder, and this could not be truer for both the stallholder and the hunter.
+Every stall has its own unique charm and character - and if you go regularly, you will find that crazy dealer who seems to have the same taste as you.
+But beware, it can become an expensive hobby or habit…

 Tip No.4 | Be friendly & BYO cash!